A Place to Hunt

 EDITOR'S NOTE: Resident and nonresident hunters have questions about gaining access to private land for the purpose of hunting.
 Here's one long-time hunter's advice for establishing and maintaining relationships with landowners.

 As hunting seasons open across the country, for antelope, elk, deer and small game, hunters will have spent hours upon hours improving their proficiency with their weapon of choice and organizing all the gear necessary to go on the hunt.
-I think my now-95-year-old Grandpa said it best recently.
-When talking about hunting, he said, “There is something that happens in a man’s brain with the fall comes.
+I think my -95-year-old Grandpa said it best when talking about hunting, he said, “There is something that happens in a man’s brain when the fall arrives.
 They have the desire to go on the hunt.”

 Whether man, woman or child, the appeal to enjoy the outdoors is a heritage many of us do not take for granted as we long for those moments in the field.
 The draw to the outdoors is multi-generational, much like the properties and places where we hunt.
 Finding that perfect spot is a science and a task that often takes years to become reality.